Eyevinn/channel-engine/README.md

 - Produce a personalized 24/7 HLS live channel unique for each viewer
 - Mix VOD2Live channel with a "real" live HLS stream
 - Develop adapters to plugin with custom scheduling endpoints
-- High Availability with Redis Cache as shared state store
+- High Availability with Redis Cache or Valkey as shared state store
 - Support for WebVTT subtitles
 - Support for DRM encrypted HLS VODs (in beta)
+- Improved performance with Redis connection pooling and pipelining
+- Enhanced stability in High Availability mode
+- Support for livemix with demuxed content (TS and CMAF)
 - And much more!

 ## System Requirements